By: CS2103T F10-1 Since: Feb 2020 Licence: MIT

 Implementation

-.
+This feature utilises a Note class that extends Item.
 It provides necessary functionality related to note taking in order to

 support the user in his/her resume building and management.